ChinKF99/Superstore/README.md

 To understand the product market, I ask the following:
 1. Which product sell the best?
 2. Which product sell the least?
-3. What is the distributio(%) of each product category to the overall sale?
+3. What is the distribution(%) of each product category to the overall sale?

+# Insights for the question
+1.

 # Excel Skill Used
 - Pivot Charts & Tables